yousefvand/shellman/samples/backup-tool/README.md

 ### functions

 Add a `functions` region.
 Put a `TODO` comments.
-Later we write functions which are gonna do the real job here.
+Later we write functions here which are gonna do the real job.

 ```bash
 #!/usr/bin/env bash